Ortus-Solutions/codexwiki/src/install/readme.txt

 to restore the database using the script found on the appropriate version.

 /codex
-	/workbench
+	/install
-		/sql
+		/migration
 			/{Version}
-				/codexwiki.sql (The entire codex database backup)
+				/codexwiki_MySQLAdminBackup.sql (The entire codex database backup using MySQL Admin) /codexwiki_mysqldump.sql (The entire codex database backup using MySQL dump utility) /helpcontent.sql (The new helpcontent sql, used by the migration script.)
-				/helpcontent.sql (The new helpcontent sql, only import if upgrading) /migration.cfm (The coldfusion migration script if upgrading from a another release) /Application.cfm (Where the datasource declaration is located)
+				/deletehelp.sql (A utility help script to remove help content, can be used standalone) /migration.cfm (The coldfusion migration script if upgrading from a another release) /Application.cfm (Where the datasource declaration is located)

 New Install
 If you are doing a new installation, just restore the database from the codexwiki.sql file.
+Either the MySQL Admin Backup file or the normal mysql dump file.

 Upgrading Your Installation
-If you are upgrading, please run the migration.cfm template and then import the helpcontent.sql with your tool of choice.
+If you are upgrading, please run the migration.cfm template from your browser.
+This will migrate your current wiki DB to this release.

 ********************************************************************************
 Source Code Installation